GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 The Latin alphabet - the one you're reading right now! - is notable for its many extended forms, with diacritics and different sets of letters.
 It is used for all modern Western European languages, almost all Central European languages, as well as languages like Vietnamese and Zulu.

 ##### Abjads
 Abjads generally represent only consonants, leaving the reader to infer the vowels.
-Abjads were used for most languages of the Near East:
+Most writing systems of the ancient and modern Near East are abjads:
-* Arabic and the Persian alphabet used for languages like Urdu
+* Arabic and the derivative Persian alphabet used for languages like Urdu
-* Hebrew
+* Aramaic and Hebrew
 They are generally written [right-to-left](https://developer.mozilla.org/en-US/docs/Web/CSS/direction).

 ##### Abugidas